Misfits-Rebels-Outcasts/Nodef/README.md

 ### Proposed Ideas

 This repo proposes the following ideas as the basis for node-based compositing on a mobile device.
-It is by no means a complete consideration but with the hope of throwing out some ideas for discussion and getting feedback.
+It is by no means a complete consideration but with the hope of ideation and feedback.

 Background